multigres/site/consensus/part-00.md

   imageUrl="https://github.com/sougou.png"
 />

-Many people have reviewed this series and provided valuable feedback.
-My heartfelt thanks goes to the following members of the multigres maintainer team, who went above and beyond to ensure the series is clear and approachable:
+Many people from the community have reviewed this series and provided valuable feedback.
+It will be hard to name all of them.
+My heartfelt thanks go to the following members of the multigres maintainer team, who went above and beyond to ensure the series is clear and approachable:

 <div style={{display: 'flex', flexDirection: 'column', gap: '1rem', marginTop: '2rem'}}>
   <div style={{display: 'flex', alignItems: 'center', gap: '1rem', padding: '1rem', background: 'var(--ifm-background-surface-color)', borderRadius: '8px'}}>